by Albert Steg

 Scoring Pegboard

 Another natural approach to keeping track of the doubling state as well as the running score took inspiration from the cribbage board.
 The advertisement indicates that four pegs were provided.
 Since three pegs would be needed to denote a score over 100, it seems the idea may have been simply to note the winning player’s net score on the appropriate side of the pegboard.
 That would leave a single peg to indicate the doubling value, with the peg alternating sides to confer “doubling privilege.”
 But it’s also possible the maker simply didn’t think it through very well.
 Attempts to locate a U.S. patent registration for the device were unsuccessful.
 The extreme rarity of this item suggests they weren’t produced in large quantities.
-Only one specimen is known to be extant, in the collection of Jim Sisti.
+The one pictured here is the only known example.

 From Vanity Fair, March 1931